-With respect to unregistered investment vehicles managed by an Adviser (each a "Private Fund"), the applicable fees and expenses are set forth in the Private Fund's IMA, subscription agreement and/or other governing documents, or the Private Fund's Offering Memorandum (OM), if the Private Fund has issued an OM.
-In certain cases, an Adviser manages a separate account or other Private Fund with an investment mandate similar to certain Private Fund, in which case the fees charged to such an account (including performance-based fees) are not necessarily identical to those of the similar Private Fund.
+With respect to unregistered investment vehicles managed by an Adviser (each a "Private Fund"), the applicable fees and expenses are set forth in the Private Fund's IMA, subscription agreement, partnership agreement and/or other governing documents, or the Private Fund's OM, if the Private Fund has issued an OM.
+In certain cases, an Adviser manages a separate account or other Private Fund with an investment mandate similar to certain Private Funds, in which case the fees charged to such an account (including performance-based fees) are not necessarily identical to those of the similar Private Funds.